• Skip to primary navigation

 Ingredients you will need for the best Tzatziki sauce

-Yogurt–use full-fat Greek or whole-milk yogurt for optimal creaminess.
-If you are looking for more of a dip, use Greek yogurt.
-If you are looking for more of a sauce-like consistency, use whole milk plain yogurt.
+Yogurt–Use full-fat Greek or whole-milk yogurt for optimal creaminess.
+If you are looking for a deeper dip, use Greek yogurt.
+If you are looking for a sauce-like consistency, use plain whole-milk yogurt.

-Cucumbers–I prefer English cucumbers because they tend to be seedless, and the skin is really thin– which means no peeling for me (or you).
-Also, Persian cucumbers are a great choice as well.
+Cucumbers–I prefer English cucumbers because they tend to be seedless, and the skin is really thin, which means no peeling for me (or you).
+Also, Persian cucumbers are a great choice.

 Ingredients and Estimated Cost: